 32. Go Bowling

 Bowling is a blast all year long, but the comfort of going to a well-heated bowling alley with a group of close friends is a particularly fine form of entertainment in the winter when outdoor activities are slightly less enticing.
-Venues such as Frames even offer food and cocktails, so you can even throw party there.
+Many venues have upped the ante on offerings like chef food and fancy cocktails, making it a real night out.
+(But who doesn’t love a Big Lebowski moment?)

 35. Start a Home Improvement Project